Can IoT (Internet of Things) harm my compliance and open my business to attack?

 this is how you verify that it works

 Easy, right?
 Think about it again.

-When you powered it up, did you connect it to your business network?
+When you powered it up, did you connect it to your business network (with all your finance and other sensitive data)?
 Why?

 When you configured it, did you verify that it has the latest authenticated firmware version?

 When you configured it, did you set strong complex credentials (more than 8 characters using upper case, lower case, numbers, and special characters)?
 Does the device even support such a credential?

 When you configured the management console in the cloud, did you configure it to use strong, complex credentials?

 Default credentials for these devices are published…hopefully your device came out of the box with a unique password, but well over 90% do not.

 IoT devices rarely support policies…so an attacker has unlimited tries to penetrate the credentials in use.
 It will never lock them out!